 The organic nature of the grain connects to the fluidity of fabrics we are now seeing, as opposed to the trends of geometric patterning over the past few years.

-Still-life landscapes bring the tranquility of the outside in and provide an escape from our busy lives.
+Still-life landscapes bring the tranquillity of the outside in and provide an escape from our busy lives.

 Kate’s partner Tom Blachford also has a series of Palm Spring prints titled Midnight Modern.
 This series plays with light and shadow in capturing classic mid-century architecture among the lush Palm Spring landscape.